Graduate School Admissions

 Acceptance into the Alternative Pathway will indicate probationary status in the MA program.
 The probationary status may be removed upon completion of 9-12 credits with a satisfactory GPA of 2.5 or better.
 A student may not register for more than 12 credits until satisfactorily completing the probation period.
 If the semester GPA is below 2.5, the student will be placed on academic probation.

-To facilitate the transition into graduate level studies, Alternate Pathway students must take a three-credit bridging course.
+To facilitate the transition into graduate level studies, Alternative Pathway students must take a three-credit bridging course, Intro to Grad Studies.
 The course will introduce the student to a range of academic skills specifically geared towards successful participation in our graduate programs.
-It will be taught online during the month prior to the start of the Fall semester and the credits will count towards your degree.
+It will be taught online during the month prior to the start of the regular coursework and the credits will count towards your 48-credit degree.

 Please contact the Admissions office for more details at email@example.com